 The Purpose of Refrigeration

-The fundamental reason for having a refrigerator is to keep food cold.
-Cold temperatures help food stay fresh longer.
-The basic idea behind refrigeration is to slow down the activity of bacteria (which all food contains) so that it takes longer for the bacteria to spoil the food.
+bacteria (which all food contains) so that it takes longer for the bacteria to spoil the food.

 Years ago, before refrigerators were a common appliance, they used blocks of ice to keep the food from spoiling.